TheDarkDnKTv/AnyTransaction/README.md

 # Test payment microservice application for AnyMind

+This is implementation of POS integrated system.
+As it's POS system, I've chosen PostgresSQL as database due relational abilities.

+## Deploy
+Before deploying make sure you created PostgresSQL database.
+URL of it and credentials should be specified in `application.yaml` in `src/resources` under category `datasource`

+TODO: deploy instructions

 ## Interview Objectives
 - [x] You have to use a database
 - [x] You have to use Git